Living In Niamey

 The north-south road that you will want to get used to is the one that passes the restaurant “La Cabane” and the supermarket “Baaklini’s”.
 This road goes from the main Orange store (on Mali Bero road) all the way past Tillabery until it hits Rue des Ambassades.
 It is one that most take to cut through the city to Kennedy Bridge.

 Kennedy Bridge is the bridge that you will use to cross the river.
-One other bridge exists, but it is on the far side of the city.
-The city planning a new is bridges, but don’t get your hopes up.
-It will be a looooong time before it is done, if they ever finish.
-Kennedy Bridge is by the overpass, downtown.
+Another bridge exists, but it is on the far side of the city.
+The city recently opened a new is bridge near the school which connect our end of the city to the south bank.

 Though traffic is constant at all times, it is busiest between 4:30 and 6:30 on weekdays.
 Still, it never takes that long to get anywhere in Niamey.